jitsi/handbook/docs/dev-guide/configuration.md

 type: `Boolean`

-How many participants while in the tile view mode, before the receiving video quality is reduced from HD to SD.
+How many participants while in the tile view mode, before the receiving video quality is reduced from HD to SD?
 Use `-1` to disable.

 ```javascript